Parisson/TimeSide/README.rst

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-See /LICENSE for more details.
+See LICENSE for more details.

 Contact and Informations